-For all of these approaches to improving speech recognition systems via modifications of the observation stream, it often was most natural to incorporate many layers of processing, and to add them on (or insert them) into existing systems without reengineering the entire structure.
+add them on (or insert them) into existing systems without re-engineering the entire structure.
 Instead, the standard capabilities of maximum likelihood or discriminative training methods were ultimately used to best accommodate the new transformations.
-In other words, at least for the difficult task of large vocabulary speech recognition, any successful system will be "deep", in the sense of many layers of processing, and many of these layers will have parameters that are learned.
+In other words, at least for the difficult task of large vocabulary speech recognition, any successful system will be "deep,"

+in the sense of many layers of processing, and many of these layers will have parameters that are learned.
 Some layers will be trained using an underlying generative model, others will be trained in a purely discriminative manner, while in other cases both approaches will be used.

 However, the existence of multiple learned layers does not obviate the requirement for substantial width.
-In our experiments with conversational telephone speech, for instance, we found it useful to have MLP hidden layers with as many as 20,000 hidden sigmoidal units, resulting in over 8 million parameters for each of four different MLPs [20] (2 genders times 2 architectures, namely HATs and PLP-Tandem).
+In our experiments with conversational telephone speech, for instance, we found it useful to have MLP hidden layers with as many as 20 000 hidden sigmoidal units, resulting in over 8 million parameters for each of four different MLPs [20] (2 genders times 2 architectures, namely HATs and PLP-Tandem).
 While there are certainly speech processing tasks for which hidden layers can be much smaller, we have found that in practice, having sufficiently large widths can also be very important.
 In our work, we have typically found that using an insufficient number of units per layer can have a very large effect on the word error rate (although this saturates or can even slightly decline with too large a layer).
 Of course, it also clearly matters what any additional layer does.
-While in MLPs all of the computational layers tend to do the same thing, in larger systems such as the one shown in Figure 1, the layers are often quite heterogeneous.
-Furthermore, systems often have a more complex topology than a straightforward layered structure - often there are parallel sidepaths, as in the hierarchical approach described in [19] and sketched in Figure 3.
-In another hierarchical structure described in Joel Pinto's recent PhD thesis [21], the different layers of the hierarchy correspond to width of the acoustic context observed by each MLP; the first layer encompassing 90 ms of the cepstral input and the second layer taking as input 150-250 ms of the outputs from the first MLP.
+While in MLPs all of the computational layers tend to do the same thing, in larger systems such as the one shown in Fig. 1, the layers are often quite heterogeneous.
+Furthermore, systems often have a more complex topology than a straightforward layered structure-often there are parallel sidepaths, as in the hierarchical approach described in [19] and sketched in Fig. 3.
+In another hierarchical structure described in Pinto's recent Ph.D. dissertation [21], the different layers of the hierarchy correspond to width of the acoustic context observed by each MLP; the first layer encompassing 90 ms of the cepstral input and the second layer taking as input 150-250 ms of the outputs from the first MLP.

-The next section describes some of the experiments over the last decade that demonstrated the value of both increasing width and depth in layered networks for large vocabulary speech recognition.
+Section III describes some of the experiments over the last decade that demonstrated the value of both increasing width and depth in layered networks for large-vocabulary speech recognition.